-Stanley Lim is a Research Scholar at the W.P.
-Carey School of Business, Arizona State University.
-He is interested in examining operational issues at the interface between retail supply chain management and end-consumers.
-At present, Stanley focuses his attention on understanding the economics of distribution services, covering “5As,” namely – accessibility of location (retail store density), availability of inventory (contract structure), product assortment (assortment planning under opportunistic sourcing), assurance of product delivery (last-mile distribution), and retail store ambience (future research) decisions (see overview below).
-These areas comprise the five core services retailers provide to lower consumers’ search and transaction costs.
+Stanley Lim is an Assistant Professor of Supply Chain Management at the University of San Diego School of Business.
+He is interested in examining operational issues at the interface between retail supply chain management and end consumers.
+At present, Stanley focuses on understanding the economics of distribution services, covering the five A’s (5A): (1) accessibility of store location (spatial competition and design of store market areas), (2) availability of inventory (contract types and their economic outcomes), (3) product assortment (assortment planning under opportunistic sourcing), (4) assurance of product delivery (efficiency of last-mile distribution), and (5) retail store ambience (future research stream) (see diagram below).
+These areas comprise the five core services retailers provide to help consumers reduce their search and transaction costs.

-Stanley integrates work in operations management, marketing, and economics to understand how and under what conditions retailers can best distribute their products and services.
-His research uses archival data (and possibly field experiments in the near future) and adopts an interdisciplinary perspective to improve operations’ theory and practice.
-As part of his research efforts, he has worked with Amazon U.K., Tesco, Ocado, Alliance Boots, Argos, T2 Tea, and Unilever, amongst others.
+Stanley integrates work in operations management, marketing, and economics to understand how and under what conditions can retailers best distribute their products and services to the end consumers.
+His research primarily uses archival data and adopts an interdisciplinary perspective to improve operations’ theory and practice.
+As part of his research efforts, he has worked with Imperfect Foods, Amazon U.K., Tesco, Ocado, Alliance Boots, Argos, and Unilever, amongst others.
 Stanley has been a visiting scholar at the W.P.
-Carey School of Business, and is an affiliate member at the MIT Megacity Logistics Lab.
+Carey School of Business and an affiliate member at the MIT Megacity Logistics Lab.

 Prior to entering academia, Stanley spent several years in the defence industry and have assumed varying roles, eventually rising to become Head Engineering and Operations Group at the Ministry of Defence.
 Previous roles included Intelligence Analyst, Human Resources Manager, Lead Engineer, and Technical Consultant with portfolio in wireless and satellite communication, and information technology.
 He has significant experience in project management, system life-cycle management, and lean six sigma techniques.

-Stanley holds a Ph.D. in Supply Chain Management from the University of Cambridge and an MBA (Distinction) from the Warwick Business School.
+Stanley holds a Ph.D. in Supply Chain Management from the University of Cambridge, an M.Sc. in Industrial & Systems Engineering from the National University of Singapore, and an M.B.A.
+(Distinction) from the Warwick Business School.
 His MBA dissertation on three-dimensional vehicle routing problem in urban city logistics won the Certificate of Excellence.
 He also holds a BEng in Electrical and Electronic Engineering (EEE) with First Class Honors and was placed on the Dean’s List for three consecutive years.
 His final-year thesis on next generation virtual bass system, developed new algorithms using psychometric signal processing techniques, won the Distinction Award.
 In addition, he was awarded the coveted EEE Excellence Award for outstanding achievement in academic and core-curriculum activities.
 Outside of academia, Stanley is a Gold Award holder of the Duke of Edinburgh’s Award.

 In his free time, Stanley loves to run and enjoys photography.